Department of Historic ResourcesAn official website of the Commonwealth of Virginia Here's how you knowAn official websiteHere's how you know

 06/19/2008

-Although in neglected condition, Spring Hill is recognized as the finest 18th-century residence surviving in Greensville County.
-The construction date has not been documented but the building was standing by 1786 when William Andrews operated a tavern here.
-George Washington visited the tavern in 1791 and noted it in his journal: “Breakfasted at one Andrews’ a small but decent House about a mile after passing the ford (or rather the bridge) over the Meherrin river. . . ” The original portion of the house is a two-story, side-passage dwelling still sheathed with early beaded weatherboards.
-The passage contains an unusually fine Georgian stair with vase-and-column balusters and what may be an original grained finish.
-Two early outbuildings remain on the Spring Hill grounds.
+Although in neglected condition, Spring Hill was recognized as the finest 18th-century residence surviving in Greensville County at the time that it was listed in the Virginia and National registers.
+The construction date had not been documented, but the building was standing by 1786 when William Andrews operated a tavern here.
+George Washington visited the tavern in 1791 and noted it in his journal: “Breakfasted at one Andrews’ a small but decent House about a mile after passing the ford (or rather the bridge) over the Meherrin river. . . ” The original portion of the house was a two-story, side-passage dwelling that remained sheathed with early beaded weatherboards.
+The passage contained an unusually fine Georgian stair with vase-and-column balusters and what may have been an original grained finish.
+Two early outbuildings remained on the Spring Hill grounds.
 The house served as a girls’ school in the mid-19th-century when it was owned by Mary G. Jane Johnson.

 The house at Spring Hill caved-in and was subsequently burned in 1999, and the property was subsequently delisted from the National Register of Historic Places in 2005 and from the Virginia Landmarks Register in 2008.